fregante/proper-event/readme.md

 ### properEvent(type, init?)

-Provide a type like `'click'` and get the corresponding event instance, like `new MouseEvent('click')`
+Give it a type like `'click'` and get the right event instance back.
+Simple as.

-If none is found, you will get a `CustomEvent` instance.

 ```js
 import properEvent from 'proper-event';